Measuring Small Longitudinal Phase Shifts via Weak Measurement Amplification: Weak measurements amplification based phase measurement

-{\it Weak measurements amplification based ultra-small phase measurement.} The key idea of weak measurements based ultra-small phase amplification (WMPA) is to transform the ultra-small phase to be measured into a larger rotation along the latitude of Bloch sphere of the meter qubit e.g. larger rotation of a photon's polarization \cite{hu}.
+The key idea of weak measurements based ultra-small phase amplification (WMPA) is to transform the ultra-small longitudinal phase to be measured into a larger rotation along the latitude of Bloch sphere of the meter qubit, e.g., larger rotation of a photon's polarization \cite{hu}.
 To explicitly see how it works, consider a two-level system initially prepared in the state of superposition $|\psi_{i}\rangle_{S}=\alpha|0\rangle+\beta|1\rangle$ with $|\alpha|^{2}+|\beta|^{2}=1$.
-Contrary to most discussions of WVA in which continuous pointer is used \cite{AAV,rmp,am1,am2}, we adopt discrete pointer i.e., qubit \cite{tom1,f2,knee} prepared in the state of superposition $|\phi\rangle_{P}=\mu|\uparrow\rangle+\nu|\downarrow\rangle$ with $|\mu|^{2}+|\nu|^{2}=1$.
+Contrary to most discussions of WVA in which continuous pointer is used \cite{AAV,rmp,am1,am2}, we adopt discrete pointer ,i.e., qubit \cite{tom1,f2,knee} prepared in the state of superposition $|\phi\rangle_{P}=\mu|\uparrow\rangle+\nu|\downarrow\rangle$ with $|\mu|^{2}+|\nu|^{2}=1$.
 The pointer can be another two-level system or the different degree of freedom of the same system.
 We consider unitary control-rotation evolution of the system-pointer interaction

 where $\theta$ is the ultra-small phase signal to be measured.
 After evolution of composite system, the post-selection is performed on the system that collapses it into state $|\psi_{f}\rangle_{S}=\gamma|0\rangle+\eta|1\rangle$ with $|\gamma|^{2}+|\eta|^{2}=1$.
 The state of the pointer, after the post-selection of the system, becomes (unnormalized)